sigier/aws-apps/README.md

 In order to use image resize functionality, user has to be signed up with AWS Cognito service.
 ## lambda_confirm_email.py is taking care of user email confirmation process
 Users email confirmation is supported by AWS Cognito Service
+## lambda_func_add_picture.py is taking care of saving image attributes
+DynamoDb Service is used